kdlabs-org/kdn-sdk/README.md

 4. **Fetch Name Info**: Get detailed information about a Kadena name, including price, availability, and sale status.
 5. **Fetch Price By Period**: Retrieve the cost of registering a name for 1 or 2 years.
 6. **Prepare Registration Transaction**: Create an unsigned transaction to register a Kadena name.
-7. **Prepare Affiliate Transaction**: Create an unsigned transaction to add a new affiliate.
+7. **Send Transaction**: Submit a signed transaction to the Kadena blockchain.

 These functionalities are encapsulated within the KadenaNames SDK, providing developers with straightforward methods to integrate name resolution and management into their applications.